vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Introduction

-There is broad experience that the use of hybrids and the inclusion of dispersion forces improves DFT accuracy, for example, in the description of molecules.\cite{gmtkn55,BurkePerspective,beckeperspective} Hybrids help us to correct for some self-interaction errors (SIEs).\cite{BurkeSIE,beckeperspective} The hybrids ameliorate a tendency of traditional, that is, density-explicit functionals to overly delocalize orbitals.
+There is broad experience that the use of hybrids and the inclusion of dispersion forces improves DFT accuracy, for example, in the description of molecules.\cite{gmtkn55,BurkePerspective,beckeperspective} Hybrids help us to correct for some self-interaction errors (SIEs).\cite{BurkeSIE,beckeperspective} The hybrids ameliorate a tendency of traditional, that is, density-explicit, functionals to overly delocalize orbitals.
 The VV10-LC\cite{vv10} and the vdW-DF0 class\cite{BerJia17,JiScHy18b} of hybrids are vdW-inclusive examples that rely on the ground-state electron density $n(\mathbf{r})$ to describe truly nonlocal correlations.
 The vdW-DF-cx0 design is based on the consistent-exchange vdW-DF-cx\cite{behy14,bearcoleluscthhy14,HyJiSh20} (below abbreviated CX) release of the vdW-DF method.
 The (unscreened) zero-parameter vdW-DF-cx0p (below abbreviated CX0p) hybrid\cite{JiScHy18b} uses a coupling-constant analysis of CX\cite{JiScHy18a,HyJiSh20} to set the Fock-exchange fraction $\alpha=0.2$ (within the vdW-DF-cx0 design).
 Compared with CX, the CX0p leads to significant improvements in the description of molecular reaction energies, particularly for small molecule properties.
-The CX0p is also accurate for the description of phase stability in the BaZrO$_3$ perovskites.\cite{PeGrRo20,jewahy20} On the other hand, the use of unscreened hybrids like CX0p is not naturally motivated for metals.
-One can also expect that high-dielectric materials will dampen the effects of long-range Fock exchange\cite{HSE03,HSE06,HJS08,HSEsol,OTRSHalga,OTRSHgap} on the substrate side of the adsorption problem.
+The CX0p is also accurate for the description of phase stability in the BaZrO$_3$ perovskites.\cite{PeGrRo20,jewahy20} On the other hand, the use of unscreened hybrids, like CX0p, is not motivated for metals and there is a clear argument that a non-unity dielectric constant in hybrids must be used even for molecules.\cite{BrGoVo17} Screening will certainly dampen the effects of long-range Fock exchange,\cite{HSE03,HSE06,HJS08,HSEsol,Koller_2013,OTRSHalga,OTRSHgap} for example, on the substrate side of the adsorption problem.